 I remember when I first got into writing, I pitched my article to over 100 publications.
 Most of them ignored me, some said no and some told me that I wasn’t experienced enough.
 But, one editor gave me a chance.
 That was the 24 Hours Newspaper and five years later, I am still writing for them.
 That process taught me a very valuable lesson: be resilient.
 Don’t let rejection discourage you.
 You only need one person to give you a chance.
 Today, I have a bi-weekly relationship column for the 24 Hours newspaper and I blog for the Huffington Post and The Vancouver Sun.

-My work has also been featured in FASHION Magazine, The Georgia Straight, Jetsetter, and Ming Pao Magazine.
+My work has also been featured in FASHION Magazine, DARLING Magazine, XoJane, The Georgia Straight, Jetsetter, and Ming Pao Magazine.
 My essay “The Infinite Chase” was published in the book “End Sex Trafficking” along with notable authors such as Seth Godin and Danielle LaPorte.

 While I moonlight as a writer, I daylight as a marketing maven.
-I have been in the marketing and advertising industry for over a decade, working with national brands such as the luxury hotel reviewer Kiwi Collection, Canadian telecom company TELUS and one of the world’s largest advertising agencies, DDB.
-Today, I head the corporate communications for a publicly traded biotech company.
+I have been in the marketing industry for over a decade, working with national brands such as the luxury hotel reviewer Kiwi Collection, Canadian telecom company TELUS and one of the world’s largest advertising agencies, DDB.

 I’ve also been involved with various speaking engagements.
 Last year, I was part of the closing keynote at the Beyond Pink Young Women in Business conference, I participated in a panel alongside Pamela Martin at the MissRepresentation screening, and I provided career tips to youth at Douglas College.
 I believe in giving back to the community and was honoured to be shortlisted as a nominee for the 30th Annual YWCA Women of Distinction Awards.